Town Deals; Mablethorpe & Skegness

 Follow the Ministry of Housing, Communities and Local Government who are responsible for the Town Deals on any of the following platforms to find out about the Town Deals in your area; Twitter, Facebook, LinkedIn and Instagram.

-Mablethorpe’s Townscape Heritage will be a 5 year project to transform Mablethorpe’s neglected town centre and key gateway through a comprehensive regeneration programme.
+Mablethorpe’s Town Centre Transformation project will offer grants until the end of March 2026 to transform Mablethorpe’s neglected town centre and key gateway through a comprehensive regeneration programme.
 The programme involves, a grant scheme to improve character and appearance of its buildings and help bring empty shops and upper floors back into use.
-Alongside this is public realm enhancements which include the promenade to provide a better link to Queens Park.

 The grant scheme will support building owners/occupiers in the High Street to carry out improvements to the façades of buildings, replacing signage, introducing high quality shopfronts, repairs and works to bring vacant upper floors into use.
 Buildings have been prioritised based on the potential impact of the proposed development on the street scene.
 A draft scheme of works for each property has been costed which has been used to estimate overall project spend.